lpcp-contest/lpcp-contest-2021/problem-3/README.md

 # Problem 3

+_The problem is [Pipes Puzzle](https://www.puzzle-pipes.com/) and instances are taken/adapted from the game._

 I don't know if your name is Mario, Luigi or something else, but it's time to dress your plumber suit!

 Look at that mess of pipes!